DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/closewindow.md

 **Examples:**

-The following two examples produce identical test scenarios.
+The following two examples produce identical test scenarios:

 The `window` parameter is absent.
 Each call of the `t.closeWindow` method closes the currently active window: